Strategic Hiring under Algorithmic Monoculture: Equilibrium Convergence

-First, we show that in our model, best response dynamics is guaranteed to converge to an NE.
-This is established by showing that the game we study is a potential game, and all potential games have the property that best response dynamics converge to the NE.
+We show that under the discretized game, best response dynamics converge to an NE in a finite number of steps, which is established by showing that this game is a potential game.
+We then show that such equilibria approximate a Nash equilibrium of the original game.

-\begin{theorem} The game defined by the model is a potential game, and hence best response dynamics will converge to a Nash equilibrium. \end{theorem}

-This establishes that if firms iteratively update their action to be the best response, then eventually this process will converge to the NE.
+\begin{theorem} In the discretized game (Definition \ref{ass:quantization}), best response dynamics terminates in finitely many steps at a Nash equilibrium.
+For any $\varepsilon > 0$, there exists $K_0 \in \mathbb{N}$ such that the corresponding continuous strategy profile $\bbf$ of the discretized game is an $\varepsilon$-Nash equilibrium in the original continuous game.
+That is, for all firm $i$ and $K \ge K_0$, $\bbf$ satisfies: